OCR-D/quiver-benchmarks/README.md

 - ./workflows/ocrd_workflows:/app/workflows/ocrd_workflows
 ```

-and spin up a new run with `docker compose up`.
+in the `volumes` section and spin up a new run with `docker compose up`.

 ### Removing OCR-D Workflows